Ecwid/ecwid-wordpress-plugin/readme.txt

 - It has AJAX everywhere and supports drag-and-drop.
 - It can be easily integrated to any existing site or Facebook profile in minutes.
 - It can be mirrored on many sites at the same time.
 Add your store to many sites, manage it from one place.
-- Integration with social networks.
-Run your own store on Facebook, mySpace and many others.
+- Integrates with social networks.
+Run your own store on Facebook, mySpace and many others, or let your customers share the links to your products and their purchases.
 - Simple to use and maintain.
 For both store owner and customer.
 - Lightning fast.
 New-gen technologies make Ecwid much faster than usual shopping carts regardless the hosting service you use.